har-in-air/ov7670fifo/README.md

 http://wiki.beyondlogic.org/index.php/OV7670_Camera_Module_with_AL422_FIFO_Theory_of_Operation

-it appears I have a module set up for a negative VSYNC.
+I have a module set up for a negative VSYNC, though in my case, the fifo WRST pin is on the interface connector and has to be connected to VSYNC.
 And it has a 12MHz oscillator for the OV7670 pixel clock.
 So it appears to be different than the common examples I've seen.
 Maybe that was why it was so much cheaper (~ $10) !
 Anyways, for this module you need to ground the PWDN and OE pins, connect WRST to VSYNC, pullup RST to 3V3 with a resistor (I used 22K) and pullup SCL/SDA pins to 3v3 (I used 4.7K).
 The STR pin is unconnected.
 You can find the pin connections to the ESP32 in OV7670.h.
 I used only pin #s lower than 32 to optimize the set and clear gpio pin functions.

 There are lots of examples of code on the net with OV7670 register setups (it's mostly undocumented registers :-( ).
 I was only able to get QVGA YUV and RGB565 images working - no luck with VGA.
 Maybe something to do with the peculiarities of this particular module's schematic and clock frequency.

 ### How to build
 Execute 'make menuconfig' and set serial flasher com port and baudrate.
 In OV7670fifo Configuration, set your existing wifi access point SSID name and password.
 If you are planning to use the esp32 camera as an AP, this is not required.
-In ESP32 settings, set the clock frequency to 80MHz.

 Execute 'make flashfs' to build and flash the SPIFFS image containing the javascript html pages.
 The html web pages are in the
 /components/spiffs_image/image sub-directory.
 This needs to be done only once, unless you decide to modify the javascript code to do something different - e.g. display monochrome images, do edge detection etc.